Zerohazard8x/2lazy4gist/AI.md

 **_Fact-checking_**

 ```
-Please devise a strategy to fact-check the following claim, in accordance with the guidelines below said claim, and via a "truthness percentage."
+Please devise a strategy to fact-check the following claim, via an "accuracy percentage", and in accordance with the following guidelines.
 You can also respond as many times as you want without my input.

 Claim: